eliovr/visualgng/README.md

 An updated implementation of the Visual Growing Neural Gas for exploratory data analysis, as describe in  [Ventocilla et al., 2019](https://www.scitepress.org/PublicationsDetail.aspx?ID=la6GQgbV48M=&t=1).
 The library also provides a plain implementation of the Growing Neural Gas ([Fritzke, 1995](http://papers.nips.cc/paper/893-a-growing-neural-gas-network-learns-topologies.pdf)).

+NOTE: Both GNG and VisualGNG put some burden on the driver.

 ## Author
 - Elio Ventocilla